Human Inspired, AI Driven

 Not sure what I mean?
 Let’s start with our CRM, which integrates readily with enterprise data sources and third-party data streams to create a comprehensive customer view.
 Advisors and bankers can leverage this view in conjunction with intelligent capabilities for financial services to work faster and smarter.
 For example:

 - Customer Loyalty Management segments clients based on their strategic value and notifies advisors and bankers about financial and non-financial touches they should have with their clients

-- Insights suggests timely news, articles, and recommendations to share with clients based on their unique interests and financial holdings, and enables them to schedule distribution in email or social channels
+- News and Research Recommendations suggests timely news, articles, and recommendations to share with clients based on their unique interests and financial holdings, and enables them to schedule distribution in email or social channels

 - Lead matching, scoring, and routing continuously assesses the value of leads and distributes them to the right person based on geography, specialty, etc.

 Next comes CPM.
 Every advisor, banker, and customer dreads lengthy sales and service processes.
 Here again, intelligence saves the day.
 NexJ delivers business process management capabilities designed to streamline and automate key workflows like client onboarding, KYC, and AML:

 - Integration with CRM pre-fills data wherever possible